 Wood is a strong, durable material that has been used for as long as humans have been making things.
 The ancient Egyptians and Chinese decided to try to improve on this strength and durability by producing a new material: laminate.

-This Chemical Sciences experiment allows students to investigate natural and processed materials and their comparative strengths.
+This Matter experiment allows students to investigate natural and processed materials and their comparative strengths.

 The aim of this experiment is to compare the strengths of solid wood and laminate.